Void

 Configure AI Provider

-Launch Void, go to Settings → AI Provider, and either add your API key (OpenAI, Anthropic, etc.) or connect to a local Ollama instance.
+Launch Void, go to Settings → AI Provider, and either add your API key (OpenAI, Anthropic, Google, xAI, etc.) or connect to a local Ollama instance.
 For local models, install Ollama first: `brew install ollama && ollama pull deepseek-coder`.

 Configuration Tips